cs50nestm/web/changemaker/README.md

 Specific examples required.

 ## Academic Integrity
-You can absolutely use AI tools as part of your research — in fact, exploring them is encouraged.
+You can absolutely use AI tools as part of your research, in fact, exploring them is encouraged.
 But all writing, analysis, and recommendations must be your own.
 Submitting AI-generated text as your own work = zero.
 No exceptions.
 If you used an AI tool during research, note it in your works cited.